SecureSECO/dao-webapp/README.md

 npm run preview
 ```

+## Contributing

+Contributions to the web-app are welcome.
+Below are some guidelines to follow when contributing.

+### Branch organization

+Development is done on the `dev` branch.
+When adding a new feature, bug fix, or anything else, a new branch should be created based on the `dev` branch (using kebeb case for its name).
+When the branch is done and no more changes will be pushed to it, a pull request can be opened to the `dev` branch.

+The main production branch is `master`, which is the branch that the live production deployment is based on.
+The `master` branch should be updated only be way of a pull request from the `dev` branch.

+Both the `dev` branch as well as the `master` branch are protected, and can only be changed by pull requests that pass the test workflow.

+### Development workflow

+After developing a feature or bug fix on a separate branch, the following commands can be run to ensure the project still builds and all tests pass before opening a pull request to the `dev` branch:

+- `npm run build` to make sure the project builds without errors
+- `npm run lint` to check the code style
+- `npm run format` to format the code using prettier
+- `npm run test` to run the Jest tests for logic functions
+- `npm run storybook` followed by `npm run test-storybook` to run the visual UI tests

+### Storybook

+For component where it makes sense (most components) to be able to view it in Storybook, a story should be written.
+For example, if you create a component in the file `Example.tsx`, you should write a story in the file `Example.stories.tsx`.
+You can refer to [this page](https://storybook.js.org/docs/react/writing-stories/introduction) for further instructions on how to write a story, or have a look at one of the existing `.stories` files for reference.
+In particular, it is advised to add the property `tags: ['autodocs']` to the `meta` object of every story.

-## Style guide
+### Style guide

-### Code style
+#### Code style

 The code should be formatted as dictated by the automatic formatting tools.
-Code that gives an error upon linting (using `npm run lint`) should not be committed.
-It is also advised to turn on the `Format On Save` option in settings if you are using VS Code.
+It is advised to turn on the `Format On Save` option in settings if you are using VS Code.
 Alternatively, you can run `npm run format` to format **_all_** files in the project, however, it is preferable to format only the files that you change.

+#### Page structure

+The general page structure is set up as follows:

+- `<HeaderCard />` component at the top, with the title of the page, and optionally a button or some other content on the right side (using the `aside` prop)
+- `<MainCard />` or regular `<Card />` components for the content of the page, with `1.5rem` of spacing in between the cards (tailwind class is `gap-6`)
+- `<Card />` with prop `variant='light'` for items inside of the main cards

-### Colors
+#### Colors

 Colors are defined using CSS variables in [index.css](/src/index.css) based on the approach taken by [shadcn](https://ui.shadcn.com/docs/theming).
 Each color has variants for light and dark mode, making it easy to change a color, without having to change the code everywhere that color is used.
 The colors defined in this CSS file correspond to those defined in [tailwind.config.cjs](tailwind.config.cjs), and when adding a new color to the css file, the tailwind config should be updated accordingly.